LoyolaChicagoCode/clickcounter-android-rxscala/README.md

   [these instructions](http://developer.android.com/tools/devices/emulator.html#accel-vm).
 - Create an Android Virtual Device (AVD) per
   [these instructions](http://developer.android.com/tools/devices).
 This
-  device should support API level 17 (Android 4.2) and have an x86 CPU.
+  device should support API level 17 (Android 4.2) and have an x86 CPU, a skin with hardware controls, and the option _hardware keyboard present_ checked.
 - If you have an Android device and wish to use it for development, you can follow
    [these instructions](http://developer.android.com/tools/device.html)
    to enable it.
 - Check out this project using Mercurial (hg) or download [this zip file](https://bitbucket.org/loyolachicagocs_plsystems/clickcounter-android-scala/get/default.zip).

 # Developing on the Command-line